 There are both benefits to the participants receiving a constant income and direct and indirect costs to others to provide that income.
-The federal government (public) pays for the program.
+Public dollars from the federal government pay for the program.
 Farm prices and profitability and the level of government support are important to producers.
-If the federal government does not support the program, then participants have no incentive to continue their participation land.
+If the federal government does not support the program then participants have no incentive to continue their participation land.
 Public pressure suggests that the CRP costs the federal government too much money.
 Thus, the government has to evaluate the benefits and costs of keeping erodible land in the program.